-ACTIVITY 2009-1: REDUCED FREQUENCY OF TENANT REEXAMINATIONS
+ACTIVITY 2009-1: REDUCED FFREQUENCY OF TENANT REEXAMINATIONS

-AMENDED: FY2016, FY2020
+AMENDED: FY2016, FY2020, FY2021

 This activity allows SCCHA to reduce the frequency of reexaminations of family income and composition from annually to once every three years for households with only fixed income sources and once every two years for all other households.
 SCCHA amended and re-proposed Activity 2009-1 in FY2015 to include its remaining four public housing units under the activity.
+This activity was re-proposed as a technical amendment again in FY2021, extending the amendment from FY2020 in response to the COVID-19 pandemic.
+The amendment reduces the frequency of regular reexaminations to every 4 years for households with only fixed income sources, and 3 years for all other households.
+The FY2021 Amendment extends this modified Activity through FY2023 (ending June 30, 2023).